MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/access-policy-aad.md

 Azure Active Directory conditional access policies and Cloud App Security session policies work in tandem to examine each user session and make policy decisions for each app.
 To set up a conditional access policy in Azure AD, follow this procedure:

-1. Configure an [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) with assignments for user or group of users and the SAML app you want to control with Conditional Access App Control.
+1. Configure an [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) with assignments for user or group of users and the app you want to control with Conditional Access App Control.

    > [!NOTE]
    > Only apps that were [deployed with Conditional Access App Control](proxy-deployment-aad.md) will be affected by this policy.